 All these things are designed to desensitise us from the real horror of this world, to the point where we lose the ability to empathise with those who are in dire need of the love of Christ.

 Some traumatic experiences as a child together with the amount of dark content I had exposed myself to did create a side to my character which I wasn’t very proud of.
-As someone who struggled with anger, together with a lack of empathy for those in pain, I found myself labelled by my wife as someone with severe antisocial behaviour.
+As someone who struggled with anger, together with a lack of empathy for those in pain, I found it hard to deal with emotional issues in a mature way.

 When I finally repented and gave my life to the Lord, I found I still couldn’t shake my anger outbursts.
 I felt like a rat in a cage, trapped and unable to achieve any significant degree of success.
 As explained in a previous post the first change only came when I started to seek first the Kingdom of God, above all else.